BtoB 4U

 BtoB 4U (stylized in all caps) is the second official sub-unit of South Korean boy band BtoB formed under Cube Entertainment.
-The sub-group consisted of members who have completed their military service Eunkwang, Minhyuk, Changsub and Peniel, who is exempt from conscription.
+The sub-group consisted of members who have completed their military service Seo Eun-kwang, Lee Min-hyuk, Lee Chang-sub, and Peniel, who is exempt from conscription.
 They debuted on November 16, 2020, with the extended play (EP) Inside.

 History

 2020–2021: Formation and debut, Kingdom: Legendary War.

-The quartet’s first activity as an unofficial unit was the Naver Now show BTOB NOW: Our Concert, which was hosted by Eunkwang, Minhyuk, Changsub and Peniel, and was aired for 3 weeks starting October 27.
+The quartet’s first activity as an unofficial unit was the Naver Now show BTOB NOW: Our Concert, which was hosted by Seo Eun-kwang, Lee Min-hyuk, Lee Chang-sub, and Peniel, and was aired for 3 weeks starting October 27.
 Throughout the broadcast, the quartet performed numerous songs on 'BtoB Masterpiece One Bar Live' and communicated freely with fans through 'Real-time Q&A'.
 Their last episode was on November 18.

-BtoB 4U is a sub-unit of BtoB, formed four years after BtoB Blue, and is composed of Eunkwang, Minhyuk, Changsub and Peniel.
+BtoB 4U is a sub-unit of BtoB, formed four years after BtoB Blue, and is composed of Seo Eun-kwang, Lee Min-hyuk, Lee Chang-sub, and Peniel.
 The group was formed due to other BtoB members' military enlistment.
-The name BtoB 4U is the name given by Minhyuk's brother.
-On Kang Han-na's Volume Up, Minhyuk stated "It's not my idea.
-My brother asked me, 'How's the name For You?'."
+The name BtoB 4U is the name given by Lee Min-hyuk's brother.
+On Kang Han-na's Volume Up, Lee stated "It's not my idea.
+My brother asked me, 'How's the name for you?'."
 The name contains a double meaning of 'For you' and '4 members united'.
 It also refers to how there are four members in the unit.
 Other unit names that were selected after a public survey are BtoB Sky, BtoB Purple, BtoB Black, TeleToB, and SaToB (4 ToB).

 On October 30, Cube Entertainment officially announced the unit’s debut date with the album Inside.
 On November 16, the group debuted with a moombahton dance genre song "Show Your Love" that contains a hopeful message to live and love each other even in difficult times.
-The song was composed by Hyunsik, composed before his military enlistment.
+The song was composed by Im Hyun-sik, composed before his military enlistment.
 BtoB 4U received their first-ever music show win on SBS MTV's The Show on November 24, 8 days after their debut.
 On December 2, the group released the official Japanese version of the song.

 On January 28, 2021, it was officially announced that BtoB 4U would participate in the Mnet competition series Kingdom: Legendary War as BtoB, due to the other members serving in the military.